nevanscott/uxui0919/_projects/add-a-feature.md

 End-of-Project Presentation <small>(6 minutes)</small>
 ---------------------------

-Your will have 6 minutes to summarize your work.
+Your will have **6 minutes** to summarize your work.
 We should get a strong sense of:

 - The problem and the user(s)
 - Findings from research and how these informed your design
 - Your design, including a prototype
-- At least one key animation on Principle
 - Next steps

 Suggested Roadmap
 ----------------

-### Day 1
+### Weekend

 - Heuristics & CRAP
 - Define user methods (surveys, interviews...) and execute

-### Day 2
+### Day 1
 - Define problem and user
 - Define new user flow with added feature

+### Day 2
 - Paper prototype
 - Test & iterate

-### Day 3
 - Sketch mid-fi
 - Test & iterate
-- Sketch high-fi

-### Weekend
+### Day 3

 - Test & iterate
 - Principle animations
 - InVision

+### Day 4

+- Sketch high-fi
 - Rehearse presentation

-### Day 4

-- Presentation in the morning
+- Presentations start at 16:00.

 Design Thinking